Sydney–West Coast rivalry

 Sydney and West Coast have met in two AFL Grand Finals, with both teams winning one apiece (Sydney in 2005 and West Coast in 2006).
 Both are regarded as some of the league's all-time great Grand Finals, with both games being decided by under one goal.

 Since 2010, the two clubs have competed annually for the HMAS Sydney II Cup, honouring the 645 lives that were lost when the ship was sunk off the coast of Western Australia in November 1945.
-The Sydney Swans are the current holders of the cup, having defeated the Eagles by 63 points in Round 6, 2022.
+The Sydney Swans are the current holders of the cup, having defeated the Eagles by an equal club-record 171 points in Round 15, 2023.

 Head to head

 Since the Eagles joined the VFL in 1987, West Coast and Sydney have faced off 53 times, with the Swans leading 31–22.
 From these 53 games since 1987, the two clubs have played in five finals against each other, including the 2005 and 2006 Grand Finals.
 They have not played against each other in a final since the 2006 Grand Final.

+Updated to the end of the 2024 season.
+See here for source.